 As long term care facilities and hospitals fight COVID-19 and care for patients, there is another group of frontline workers providing essential care–home health care workers.
 Every day, hundreds of thousands of home health care (HHC) workers go into homes to provide vital services for our seniors, homebound, and disabled neighbors.
 Home health nurses provide nursing care in a patient’s home.
+The home health nurse’s responsibilities are vast.
 These nurses must be confident and competent in their skills, possess critical thinking, and be flexible and innovative.

 HHC nurses may be licensed practical or vocational nurses or registered nurses with at least one year of clinical experience.
 LPNs and LVNs typically work as field nurses and perform regular visits on patients.
 RNs are considered the case manager.
 They perform the initial assessment on patients and formulate a treatment plan to meet each patient’s needs and goals.
 Case managers may hold an Associate Degree in Nursing or a Bachelor’s Degree in Nursing.
 Typically, the Director of Operations is a bachelor prepared registered nurse.